python-semantic-release/python-semantic-release/docs/configuration.rst

 are passed on to the ``build_command`` runtime if they exist in the parent process.

+If you would like to pass additional environment variables to your build command, see :ref:`config-build_command_env`.

 ========================  ======================================================================
 Variable Name             Description
 ========================  ======================================================================